devjgm/papers/cpp_time_zone.md

 ### Flight example

-This example is borrowed from Howard Hinnant at http://howardhinnant.github.io/tz.html.
+This good example is borrowed from Howard Hinnant at http://howardhinnant.github.io/tz.html.

 > There's nothing like a real-world example to help demonstrate things.
 Imagine